Creationists still try to smear evolutionary science by claiming that it is intrinsically racist, and in particular, that Darwin was racist.

 1) First of all, it must be pointed out that whether or not you like an idea has no relevance to its veracity.
 The thought, "I don't like this so it can't be true" has all the hallmarks of a toddler's reasoning, that most of us grow out of by about the age of three.

-2) Secondly, and most importantly, evolutionary science replaced earlier notions of human origins that were inherently based on the idea of "race".
+2) Secondly, and of equal importance, evolutionary science replaced earlier notions of human origins that were inherently based on the idea of "race".
 Polygenism was the idea that held sway before Darwin.
 Each "race" arose or was created separately.
 Propagated by the then leading "authority", Louis Agassiz, a man, who, in contrast to Darwin, could not even bear to be in the company of Sub-Saharan Africans or their recent descendants.

 Although Agassiz did not openly support slavery, his ideas were popular among the slavers of the Southern U.S., the last people to abandon the Atlantic slave trade and the exploitation of its products.